 Often the type of pain relief provided is dictated by the labor process itself, not only personal preference.
 To have an enjoyable labor and delivery experience, you may choose to use none, some or more than one pain management method depending on your labor progress.
 It’s also acceptable (or may be necessary) to change pain management methods.

-Sarah MacDonald, RN, BS, is a labor and delivery nurse at UCSF Benioff Children’s Hospital with 25 years of experience.
-She’s been a part of more than 1,000 births.
+Sarah MacDonald, RN, BS, is a labor and delivery nurse at UCSF Benioff Children’s Hospital.

 1. There is an evolution in labor that you cannot imagine before going through it.